 Some students organise placements through their school, while others apply directly to a local NHS organisation.
 This means everyone has a chance to get a placement.
 However, if you do know people who work in the NHS, it's also worth speaking to them to see if they can help.
 Keep as many options open as possible.

-If a particular trust can’t help, ask if they know of any NHS organisations in the area that offer work experience.
+If a particular NHS organisation doesn't offer work experience, ask if they know of any others in the area that do.
 They might even know the name of the person you should speak to.

 If contacting the NHS yourself, get a list of NHS organisations near to your home or school.
 Remember - placements will not necessarily be in hospitals.
-You may find opportunities in a GP, dental surgery, pharmacy or with an optician.
-Don’t forget primary care, mental health and ambulance trusts either.
-For a full list of NHS organisation in your area, visit nhs.uk.
+You may find opportunities in a GP or dental surgery, pharmacy or with an optician.
+Don’t forget community, mental health and ambulance organisations either.
+For a full list of NHS organisations in your area, visit nhs.uk.